yesplease/docs/docs/feed-creator/README.md

 5. Click 'Preview' and wait for results.
 6. If the results look okay, you can subscribe to the generated feed using the button provided.

-::: warning
+::: warning NOTE
 It's important to note that what we’re trying to do is to identify patterns within the page that will not only return items that are currently on the page, but also pick up future entries.
 That's why we don't want to select links using identifiers that only apply to existing links (e.g. '20130902.htm' or '20130604.htm').
 :::

-### 2. Selecting links using class and id attributes
+### 2. Class or id attribute values as selectors

 Sometimes you'll need more than a URL segment to select the links you want.
 If you know some HTML you can check the source of the page and see if there are class or id attributes associated with the links, their parent elements, or ascendants.
 If you find some, you can use those values to restrict your search to those elements.